lazy-snorlax/stockmarket-app/README.md

 # Stock Market Application
 This is a stockmarket application for testing features with ASP.Net Core.
 This project was developed on an Ubuntu OS using Visual Studio Code and Docker containers for local development.

 This is from the tutorial series by Teddy Smith on Youtube.
-Playlist found here: https://www.youtube.com/playlist?list=PL82C6-O4XrHfrGOCPmKmwTO7M0avXyQKc
+Playlist found [here](https://www.youtube.com/playlist?list=PL82C6-O4XrHfrGOCPmKmwTO7M0avXyQKc)

 ## Front End - React
 This service will fire up on http://localhost:8080.
 This was generated from the Vite init command.